juxor/afaq/markdown/secEint.md

 excellent summaries of such anarchists as Proudhon, Kropotkin and Bookchin (as well as libertarian socialist William Morris and his ecologically balanced utopia **News from Nowhere**).

+[‹ Section E - What do anarchists think causes ecological problems?](/afaq/secEcon.html "Go to previous page" ) [up](/afaq/secEcon.html "Go to parent page" ) [E.1 What are the root causes of our ecological problems? ›](/afaq/secE1.html "Go to next page" )